tytso/xfstests-bld/Documentation/kvm-xfstests.md

         kvm-xfstests [-c <cfg>] [-g <group>]|[<tests>] ...

-By default <cfg> defaults to all, which will run the following
-configurations: "4k", "1k", "ext3", "nojournal", "ext3conv",
-"dioread_nolock, "data_journal", "inline", "bigalloc_4k", and
+By default <cfg> defaults to all, which for ext4 will run the following configurations: "4k", "1k", "ext3", "nojournal", "ext3conv", "dioread_nolock, "data_journal", "inline", "bigalloc_4k", and
 "bigalloc_1k".
 You may specify a single configuration or a comma separated list if you want to run a subset of all possible file system